-Accepts true or false (default: false).If true, Synopsys Bridge turns on PR Com ments Feature.

-Bridge attempts to add comments on the PR for new is sues introduced in the PR.
-Requires Rapid Scan to be run.
-This flag is ig nored if Full scan is run.
-If false, PR Comments feature is turned off.
+If set to true , Bridge adds comments to pull requests for new issues introduced in the pull request.

+Requires Rapid Scan to be run on pull require events.
+This flag is ig nored if full scan is run.

+Note: Requires SCM information including token as documented in section SCM Information needed for “Adding Comments to Pull Requests” feature

+below

 Synopsys Bridge CLI Guide | 3 - Synopsys Bridge CLI Reference | 24